ajcohn716/spotDL/README.md

 # spotDL
-program for exporting spotify playlists as mp3s
+program for exporting spotify playlists as mp3s. takes in a playlist link, spits out a csv, and pipes it to ytdlp.
+There's probably a better way than this.

 # REQUIREMENTS
 spotipy pip module